j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 - [Scripts Documentation](docs/scripts.md): Details on all utility scripts and their usage
 - [Bridge Documentation](docs/bridge.md): Information on the MQTT bridge and topic/message formats
 - [API Documentation](docs/api.md): Comprehensive guide to the REST API endpoints
+- [Future Improvements](docs/future_improvements.md): Guidelines for extending the system with new sensor types and planned improvements

 ## Quick Start